Spectral quantization of discrete random walks on half-line, and orthogonal polynomials on the unit circle: Orthogonal polynomials with periodic coefficients

 Let us proceed by mathematical induction with respect to $k$ (recall that we keep $j=0$).
 The starting point $k=0$ holds due to the form of the initial Chebyshev polynomials.
 The induction step follows from formula~\eqref{eq:TpTpD} and the recurrence \eqref{eq:Ch-rec}

-\end{proof} \begin{Cor} Notice that we didn't use the particular form of the initial polynomials $\varphi_{0}(z)$ and $\varphi_{0}^*(z)$.
+\end{proof} \begin{Rem} Notice that we didn't use the particular form of the initial polynomials $\varphi_{0}(z)$ and $\varphi_{0}^*(z)$.
 Our technique applies then, with appropriate shift in the final formula, also to orthogonal polynomials with eventually periodic (this nomenclature comes from the theory of continued fractions) Verblunsky coefficients, i.e. $\alpha_{n+p} = \alpha_n$ for $n\geq n_0$.
-In particular, as the initial polynomials we should take $\varphi_{n_0}(z)$ and $\varphi_{n_0}^*(z)$. \end{Cor}
+In particular, as the initial polynomials we should take $\varphi_{n_0}(z)$ and $\varphi_{n_0}^*(z)$. \end{Rem}